mnieber/skandha/README.md

 ## The `mapDataToProps()` function maps data between objects

-The `mapDataToProp()` function takes a container, field name and function then it turns that field into a `get` property that executes the given function.
+The `mapDataToProp()` function takes a container, field name and function and installs a `get` property (on the given container, using the given field name) that executes the given function.
 The `mapDataToProps()` is a small convenience function that calls `mapDataToProp()` on each of its arguments.
 In our example, we see that the `todosCtr.data.todos` field is mapped onto the `todosCtr.filtering.inputItems` field.

 ## The `pmap()` function adds type-checking